 - Indemnities: in relation to known business liabilities.
 For example, if a supplier has not been paid substantial sums owed to it by the sellers you need to know about this before you complete.

-- Withholding part of purchase price: retaining part of the purchase price during the warranty period.
+- Withholding part of purchase price: retaining part of the purchase price during the warranty period – known as deferred consideration or earn out.

 - Practicalities: for an outright purchase, e.g. the mechanics of handovers, access to the banking, websites, client databases, and customer review platforms etc.